 If you haven’t guessed, I am always looking for an opportunity to teach them something!

 It is also a good idea to introduce the concept of paying with a card.

 If you are looking for indoor activities for a 2-year old, I have you covered in this post!
 In fact, it isn’t really just for 2-year olds.
 These tips cover some indoor activities for Toddlers in general.

 These activities are cycled through on the days where it is just my Son and me, and outdoor activities are simply not going to happen!

 Hopefully, these tips will stop you from going stir crazy at home with a Toddler!
 They have certainly gone some way in preserving my sanity when the weather is not treating us nicely.

 Whatever indoor activity you choose to do with your Toddler, always look for activities where they are useful, educational and there is not much cleaning up to do afterward.

-If you think I have missed any activities off, then please get in touch, or by leaving a comment below.
+If you think I have missed any activities, please get in touch or leave a comment below.

 Finally, I will leave you with this thought: